uboslinux/ubos-docs/sphinx/users/installation/armv6h_container.rst

 If you already run Linux on an ARMv6-based device such as the original Raspberry Pi or the Raspberry Pi Zero, you can run UBOS in a Linux container with ``systemd-nspawn``.
 This allows you to try out UBOS without having to do a bare metal installation.
-The only requirement is that your Linux machine runs ``systemd`` in a recent version.
+The only requirement is that your Linux device runs ``systemd`` in a recent version.

 We tested against ``systemd`` versions 219 and later: